I wipe my eyes and stare at the LCD clock radio by the side table and it reads 1 am.

 A few seconds after, I hear familiar voices screaming "SURPRISE!!!"

-It was my eldest daughter from the Bay Area.
-The other voice was from my friend, who picked her up at the airport.
+It was Heather my eldest from the Bay Area.
+The other voice was from my good friend Kelly, who picked her up at the airport.
 I rub my eyes, trying to figure out if I was dreaming... but the more I realize that it's for real, my jaw drops and tears start to fall.

 I love surprises... who doesn't?
 However, I'm usually the one who stages them.
 I thought no one could plan a birthday surprise for me, but I cannot fathom the fact that my family actually did one this year... and my daughter's arrival was just the start of what seemed to be a series of birthday surprises.